LA’s Kickback is a social shopping app that converts users into marketing channels through cash rewards – TechCrunch

-Frankie Bernstein, the Venice, Calif.-based serial entrepreneur, knows marketing.
+Franky Bernstein, the Venice, California-based serial entrepreneur, knows marketing.

 At his last startup, Markett, Bernstein turned college students into brand ambassadors who were paid by the companies they repped for proselytizing about them on campuses.

 Now he’s using that knowledge to launch Kickback on iOS and Android.
-It’s invite-only at this point, but the idea is that it uses company’s marketing budgets to create shopping rewards and incentives for app users.
+It’s invite-only at this point, but the idea is that it uses companies’ marketing budgets to create shopping rewards and incentives for app users.
 In the same way that Markett turned college students into advocates for apps like Uber and Lyft, Kickback will turn shoppers into brand ambassadors through its app.

 In-app referrals and discounts for shopping are nothing new to the e-commerce world.
-In China, apps like Pinduoduo have turned into billion dollar businesses on the strength of referrals.
+In China, apps like Pinduoduo have turned into billion-dollar businesses on the strength of referrals.
 Indeed, Pinduoduo recently raised $1.1 billion in funding to hit a valuation of nearly $100 billion.

 It was only a matter of time before an American company tried to copy its success.
 Kickback — like most new apps these days — is invite-only.